Senny Mayulu: International career

-Mayulu is a France youth international.
+Mayulu was a France youth international.
 He made his debut for the under-18s in 2023, winning the Tournoi de Limoges.
+However, following the DR Congo's qualification to the 2026 World cup, on April 5 of that same year, he decided to declare and represent DR Congo at senior level as a result of his Congolese descent.
+He hasn't made his debut for the DR Congo yet.

 Personal life

 Born in France, Mayulu is of DR Congolese descent.
 His older brother Fally is also a professional footballer, while his younger brother Emany currently plays for Lyon's youth team.